KrishnaGavali/KrishnaGavali/ReadMe.md

 ### ⚙️ KronoAI (AI Project) *(Work in Progress)*

-AI-powered SaaS in the **Conversational AI Productivity Tool** space
+AI-powered SaaS like project in the **Conversational AI Productivity Tool** space

 ---